The Ladder Technique -- Quantum Groups: Preliminaries

 \begin{defn} Let $(\G,\Delta)$ be a Hopf $\cst$-algebra with faithful KMS-weights $\varphi,\psi$ respectively satisfying \begin{enumerate}[label=(\alph*)] \item $\varphi\l((\omega \otimes \id_{\G}) \circ \Delta(x) \r) = \omega\l(1_{M(\G)} \r)\varphi(x)$ for all $x \in \mathcal{M}_{\varphi}^{+}$ and $\omega \in \G^{*}_{+}$ (\it{left invariance}), and \item $\psi\l((\id_{\G} \otimes \omega) \circ \Delta(x) \r) = \omega\l(1_{M(\G)} \r)\psi(x)$ for all $x \in \mathcal{M}_{\varphi}^{+}$ and $\omega \in \G^{*}_{+}$ (\it{right invariance}). \end{enumerate} Then $\G$ is called a ($\cst$-algebraic reduced) \it{locally compact quantum group} (LCQG) and $\varphi,\psi$ are called the left and right \it{Haar weights} respectively. \end{defn}

+For a detailed background on these objects, see \cite[Section~2]{buss,weight}.
 We denote $L^2(\G)$ to be the Hilbert space associated to the left Haar weight $\varphi$, and regard $\G \subset \B(L^2(G)) \cong\M(\K)$ as a non-degenerate $\cst$-subalgebra of $\B(L^2(\G)) \cong\M(\K)$ whenever convenient.
-We denote the GNS-construction associated to $\varphi$ by $(L^2(\G),\pi_{\varphi},\Lambda_{\varphi})$.
-Moreover given a left Haar weight, there is a natural choice for right Haar weight by setting $\psi \coloneq \varphi \circ R$ for $R$ the unitary antipode associated to $\G$, which has associated GNS-construction $(L^2(\G),\pi_{\psi},\Lambda_{\psi})$, see \cite[Section~2]{buss} for details.
-We will always choose this as the right Haar weight on $\G$.
 Importantly, this construction is (one way to see) how LCQGs can be realized as Hopf $\cst$-algebras arising from multiplicative unitaries.
-Before giving some basic examples, we need to introduce what is called the \it{modular conjugation operator}.
+Associated to a KMS weight $\varphi$ is a unique anti-unitary operator $J$ called the \it{modular conjugation of $\varphi$}.
+A very detailed discussion of this operator can be found in \cite{stratila}.